DefiLlama/docs/list-your-project/other-dashboards/README.md

 ### How can I report data issues or provide feedback?

-You can report issues or provide feedback through:
+You can report issues or provide feedback by sending an email to support@defillama.com
-- **Email**: support@defillama.com
-- **GitHub**: Submit issues or contribute improvements to our repositories

 Llamas regularly review feedback and implement necessary fixes to maintain the highest data quality standards across all adapters.